travis-ci/docs-travis-ci-com/blog/_posts/2011-08-29-big_refactoring.md

 [worker code](https://github.com/travis-ci/travis-worker) before and it worked pretty well.

-## In other news ...
+## In other news

-In other news, over the last month we have extract a [small project that we use to develop our Chef cookbooks](https://github.com/michaelklishin/sous-chef) and added the following tools to the [VM infrastructure](https://github.com/travis-ci/travis-cookbooks/tree/master/vagrant_base):
+Over the last month we have extracted a [small project that we use to develop our Chef cookbooks](https://github.com/michaelklishin/sous-chef) and added the following tools to the [VM infrastructure](https://github.com/travis-ci/travis-cookbooks/tree/master/vagrant_base):

  * kerl to support Erlang with testing against multiple OTP releases